tipi-build/docs/1400-continuous-integration.md

 Run `tipi ci` to generate the YAML configuration for GitHub CI.

 ### Authenticating on tipi.build from CI workflows
-Information are available as reference here : [Command Line authentication](13-environment-variables#command-line-authentication) to handle authentication in CI workflows.
+Information is available as reference here : [Command Line authentication](13-environment-variables#command-line-authentication) to handle authentication in CI workflows.

 An example `.github/workflows/ci.yaml` would look like the following :